gurumojo/text/neurodiversity/engagement.md

 	How do you foster collaboration over competition within your team?

-I say lies because none of those teams focused on building the individuals who comprised the membership of those juggernauts shipping value biweekly.
+I say lies because none of those teams focused on building the individuals who comprised the membership of juggernauts shipping value biweekly.

 Surely, I'm exaggerating...?!
 No.  One case in point was the wide distribution encouraged after a developer on my sprint team, having obviously mistaken some